Get patients started +

 were treated with TURBT as part of this study treatment1

-CI=confidence interval; TURBT=transurethral resection of bladder tumor.
+CI=confidence interval; ITT=intent-to-treat; LG-IR-NMIBC=low-grade intermediate-risk non-muscle invasive bladder cancer; NE=not estimable; TURBT=transurethral resection of bladder tumor.

 Review the safety profile of ZUSDURI